tim-lynn-clark/codechallenge-reactnative/README.md

-# codechallenge-reactnative
+# Code Challenge: React Native
+## Cross-platform Mobile Development Skills Assessment

 React Native code challenge.
-Used to test the development skills of candidates looking to join the engineering team.
+Used to test the development skills of those
+candidates looking to join our engineering team.